 It’s once we’ve been through this process – exploring the avenues open to an organisation while maintaining a clear focus on the user and the problem along the way – that it becomes possible to see what shape a solution or end product may take.
 If that’s a bespoke app, platform or digital service, great, but it’s equally important to be open to the idea that the best solution for your users could just as easily be a new internal system or an off the shelf service or product.

-If you’re interested in learning more about how our digital strategy services can help scope a project you have in mind, or if you have already specced a digital product you need building, get in touch with us and we’ll be delighted to help.
+If you’re interested to find out how our digital strategy services can help with a project you have in mind, or if you’ve got a digital product you need help building, get in touch with us and we’ll be delighted to help.
+Alternatively, if you’d like to read about how our digital strategy services helped the Mayor of London better support SMEs, check out our latest case study.